youridijk/homebridge-kaku-ics2000/README.md

 put your device types with a short description of the device (e.g. Zigbee dimmer, KAKU smart plug) and optionally a link to a product page of the product, in a comment at [issue #12](https://github.com/youridijk/homebridge-kaku-ics2000/issues/12).
+If you have devices that don't respond to the commands of this plugin, try to identify the functions it uses and open up a PR to add it to [DeviceConfigs.ts](src/kaku/DeviceConfigs.ts) or open up an issue.

 ## ICS2000-Python